Hemorrhoids Explained - Symptoms, Causes, and Simple Home Remedies

 6. Reduce Sitting Pressure

 Avoid long sitting periods and reduce pressure on the affected area whenever possible.
+You can use donut cushions to help relieve hemorrhoids pain while sitting.

 When to See a Doctor